dwighthouse/onfontready/docs/howToBreakOnfontready.md

 ## 1. Natural Zero-Width Characters
-Some characters are natually zero-width in most fonts.
+Some characters are naturally zero-width in most fonts.
 These include the various control characters, the newline (in most browsers), and other exotic characters.
 If these characters are zero-width in both fallback fonts, then `onfontready` will incorrectly assume that their equivalence means the tested font has been loaded.

 Here are just some of the known zero-width characters in most browsers, via unicode numerical values (and ranges of values):